 THE DREAM BEGINS.

-The hughes's in Gibraltar.Our daughters Samantha and Sallyanne were only six and seven at the time and like myself had never set foot on a sailing boat before, that was until we all gingerly boarded a 35’ foot Coronado ketch in Piraeus, Greece.
+Our daughters Samantha and Sallyanne were only six and seven at the time, and like myself had never set foot on a sailing boat before, that was until we all gingerly boarded a 35’ foot Coronado ketch in Piraeus, Greece.
 With my husband Roger we were on an extended vacation from England, having driven to Greece in a small camper van.
 Here we decided to charter a sailboat for a week to visit the Islands.
 “You won’t have to actually do anything,” we were told,“because two crewmen come with the boat.
 That was why we chose that boat, because none of us had the slightest idea how to sail.
+Our crew were two yound Americans who slept on deck because there was no room below.

 It was during the long drive home that Roger first mentioned what was obviously on his mind.
-“You know all those boats we tied up next to and how many of them were Brit’s, living on them?”
-He seemed to be choosing his words more carefully than usual, and not actually looking at me that I assumed was because he was driving.
+“You know all those boats we tied up next to, and how many of them were Brit’s, living on them?”
+He seemed to be choosing his words more carefully than usual, and not actually looking at me, that I assumed was because he was driving.
 “What would you think about us doing that for a while?”

 Our small business was doing well and we employed four salesmen.
-We had a nice house in the country, the kids went to a private school driven there by Roger in his V12 Jaguar E-type, or by me in my mini countryman and we had a beautiful snow-white Samoyed called Dougal.
+We had a nice house in the country, the kids went to a private school driven there by Roger in his V12 Jaguar E-type, or by me in my mini countryman, and we had a beautiful snow-white Samoyed called Dougal.
 So why would we put all that in jeopardy to uproot and swan-off on a tiny boat to goodness knows where?
-I also had considerable concerns about the children's safety on a boat, and what about their education?
-I put it all down to a middle age crisis, that must have come early because Roger wasn't yet middle aged.
+I had considerable concerns about the children's safety, and what about their education?
+I put it all down to a middle age crisis that must have come early, because Roger wasn't yet middle aged.
 But then there was the “Greek experience.”
 Whatever caused it, we went and actually did it.

 FULFILLMENT.

-Kati on a calm sea.It took two years to find a buyer for our business, then sell our house along with all our furniture and cars.
+It took two years to find a buyer for our business, then sell our house, along with all our furniture and cars.
 We had to do it that way to be able to amass enough money to buy a decent boat and enough left over to live on.
-Everyone, including both our parents, thought we were crazy to give up what we had worked so hard to achieve, but then they knew less about sailing than we did.
+Everyone, including both our parents and friends , thought we were crazy to give up what we had worked so hard to achieve, but then they knew less about sailing than we did.
 Teachers at the girls school were much more supportive and suggested ways I could continue their education with correspondence courses and books. laptops and the internet had yet to be invented.

 We lugged a van-load of belongings to the boat, including four bicycles.
 It certainly seemed like everything except the kitchen sink, but then I wanted to make this dramatic life change as little disruption as possible, especially for our girls.
 I remember they had three teddy bears each!
 Yes, we were very naive in those days about what was needed or what could even be stowed on a forty footer.
 Finally, with the help of a professional skipper we sailed round Lands End to Falmouth, where “TB” was one of the largest boats on the moorings.
 We stayed there for a summer and the girls went to Flushing village school.
 The Flushing/Falmouth ferry picked them up and dropped them back at the boat every school day.
-Passengers on the ferry sometimes gave us quit stern looks.
+Passengers on the ferry sometimes gave us quit stern looks, but some also gave use envious looks.

 We all learned how to sail in Falmouth harbour and the surrounding coast and how to live together in very close proximity, that was not always congenial.
 We joined the prestigious Royal Cornwall Yacht Club and received a warrant to fly the blue ensign, a very distinctive flag having the heraldic feathers of Charles, Prince of Wales, the club commodore embroidered on it.